TouK/nussknacker/engine/flink/management/periodic/README.md

   - Optional `PeriodicProcessListenerFactory` to take some actions on scenario lifecycle.
   - Optional `AdditionalDeploymentDataProvider` to inject additional deployment parameters.
 - Add service provider with your `DeploymentManagerProvider` implementation.

+## Configuration

+Use `deploymentManager` with the following properties:

+- `db` - Nussknacker db configuration.
+- `processingType` - processing type of scenarios to be managed by this instance of the periodic engine.
+- `rescheduleCheckInterval` - frequency of checking finished scenarios to be rescheduled.
+Optional.
+- `deployInterval` - frequency of checking scenarios to be deployed on Flink cluster.
+Optional.
+- `deploymentRetry` - failed deployments configuration.
+By default retrying is disabled.
+  - `deployMaxRetries` - maximum amount of retries for failed deployment.
+  - `deployRetryPenalize` - an amount of time by which the next retry should be delayed.
+- `jarsDir` -  directory for jars storage.